kridos/Crescendo2024/README.md

 ## Project Overview

-This repository contains the control system code for our robot competing in the FIRST Robotics Competition (FRC) Crescendo Season (2024).
+This repository contains the control system code for team 9450 (Velocity Raptors) competing in the FIRST Robotics Competition (FRC) Crescendo Season (2024).
 This is a forked repository, reflecting my contributions to the official team codebase.
 The codebase leverages the WPILib framework and Java programming to empower the robot with functionalities crucial for achieving competition success.

 ## Key Features & Functionalities